pftaylor61/ocws-creationcache/README.md

 * The user admin needed some information on the use and deployment of caches, in my opinion, so I created an extensive information page, to go where the settings page normally goes.
 I suspect that Wordpress will not like this.
 * There is also a dashboard widget, which links to the info page mentioned above
 * Custom templates were created to display caches, and also cache lists (archives)

+## Version 2.0
+In version 2.0, the display of the infobox at the right of the Creation cache page has been much improved.
+Additionally, this section will now float properly, when viewed on a small screen.

 ## Version 1.3
 The Cache files can now be directly downloaded.